-Are you a researcher at KI and/or SLL and would like to verify your articles?
+Are you a researcher at Karolinska Institutet and/or Region Stockholm and would like to verify your articles?

 Bibliometrics involves conducting statistical analyses of publications – i.e. a type of "publication measurement" (biblos: book and metron: measure).
 Bibliometrics is now commonly used to analyse research by performing quantitative studies on its publications.